mas300labs-uofsa/tops-hurricane-sally/README.md

 The article combines field data with MUR satellite data to understand the sea surface temperature(SST) conditions associated with a hurricane undergoing rapid intensification over the continental shelf.

+The results
-> [...results suggest] that coastal thermal features need to be accounted for to improve storm forecasting.
+> suggest that coastal thermal features need to be accounted for to improve storm forecasting.

 ## Open-Source Science